Aashi24/shreyakr-portfolio/final_project_part_3_4_shreya.md

 ### [Planet or Plastic?](https://carnegiemellon.shorthandstories.com/planet-or-plastic-/index.html)

-# Thank you for joining me on my journey.
+## Thank you for joining me on this journey.

 ![That's a wrap](/itsawrap.jpeg)